-C.3 Credit risk
+C.3 CREDIT RISK

 Credit risk is the risk that a counterparty may fail to pay, or repay, a debt or obligation.
-The Company is exposed to credit risk on its fixed maturity investment portfolio and its inwards premiums receivable from brokers, insureds and cedants, with our largest credit risk exposures coming from our reinsurance counterparties on the amounts recoverable from reinsurers.
+The Company is exposed to credit risk on its fixed maturity investment portfolio and its inwards premiums receivable from brokers, insureds and cedants, with its largest credit risk exposures coming from reinsurance counterparties on the amounts recoverable from reinsurers.